amandamcg/magpie-wreathes/_wreathes/blended-families.markdown

 look_for: Noah, giraffe
 created_year: 2017
 size: 21 x 20
+mainImage: blended_families-full.jpg
 details:
-- image:
+- image: blended_families-detail_1.jpg
   caption: My friend Stacy accidentally got a giraffe from a Noah’s ark set when she
     bought her nativity set.
 Now he’s part of their manger every year, so I added one into my wreath.
-- image:
+- image: blended_families-detail_2.jpg
   caption: Single dad Joseph.
 He’s cool—he’s got his dog and a lamb.
-- image:
+- image: blended_families-detail_3.jpg
   caption: This Mary and Joseph came from an antique store on Magazine Street in New
     Orleans.
 Their Jesus came from an antique mall in Austin.
 Reunited and it feels so good…
-- image:
+- image: blended_families-detail_4.jpg
   caption: I thought these guys needed some wisemen.
 ---